 Ancient Greek Boxing

-that was enjoyed for centuries and eventually popularized even beyond their
+The civilization of ancient Greece was the first who develop boxing into a popular sport that was enjoyed for centuries and eventually popularized even beyond their borders.

 Ancient Roman Boxing

 Roman Empire promoted combat sports, but with the popularity of gladiator bouts fought by enslaved people, they were less focused on sporting events that ended with someone not dying.
 During this time, boxing fighters started wearing leather thongs around their fists, eventually becoming more armored fist weapons (with metal spikes) that gladiators used.
 Another invention of Ancient Roman boxing was the boxing ring, which at that time was circle-shaped.

 After the abolishment of combat sports in AD 393, fistfighting as a sport returned to Italy between the 12th and 17th centuries.